heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

   validates_attachment_content_type :avatar, :content_type => /\Aimage\/.*\Z/
 ...
 {% endhighlight %}
 This attaches the uploaded file to our user model with multiple sizes that are created with imagemagick and a default avatar is given on creation.
-Regex allows for multiple file types.
+Using regex `/\Aimage\/.*\Z/` allows for multiple file types.

 Again in order to use the avatar params we must permit it in the application_controller.rb just like username, lets add :avatar to those params.